 The investment committee checks the investment terms and conditions for completeness and determines whether these comply with the guidelines.
 Only then will the proposals, together with recommendations from the committee, go to the executive board.

-Interest exposure is covered by interest rate derivatives, so that at least three quarters of the bank debt is insensitive to interest rate fluctuations.
+Interest exposure is covered by interest rate derivatives, so that at least half of the bank debt is insensitive to interest rate fluctuations.
 For a full description of the risk management with regard to financial instruments, please refer to the explanation given in the consolidated annual accounts.

 Ethics and integrity are important conditions for confidence.
 Q-Park emphasises the integrity of its executive board and employees by applying a code of ethics.

 The executive board is responsible for compliance to the code of ethics and ensures that that all employees are informed about the contents and the nature of this code.

 More information on this topic can be found under Code of Ethics.

 The ICT policy offers guarantees for the reliable provision of information.